-US ambassador leaves Kabul, his Afghan 2-year tenure ends
+US ambassador leaves Kabul, ends 2-year Afghan tenure

-KABUL, Afghanistan (AP) — U.S. Ambassador John Bass left Kabul on Monday as his two-year tenure as America’s top diplomat in the war-torn country has ended.
+KABUL, Afghanistan (AP) — U.S. Ambassador John Bass left Kabul on Monday as his two-year tenure as America’s top diplomat in war-torn Afghanistan ended.
 His departure comes as U.S. tensions with neighboring Iran have soared following a U.S. airstrike in Baghdad that killed Iran’s top general.

-Until Bass’ replacement is decided Washington is appointing a charges d’affaires to the post, according to a statement from the U.S. State Department.
+Until Bass’ replacement is decided, Washington is appointing a chargé d’affaires to the post, according to a statement from the U.S. State Department.
 Ross Wilson, who has served as America’s ambassador to Turkey and Azerbaijan, is expected in the Afghan capital in the coming weeks.

 The statement said Bass “skillfully advanced the Trump Administration’s goal of reaching a political settlement in Afghanistan that ensures terrorists can never again threaten the United States from Afghan soil while leading a large diplomatic mission in the face of numerous security threats.”